Have you ever heard someone say that active job seekers – those who are actively in the market looking for job opportunities – are a waste of time?

 This belief was created, shared and perpetuated by traditional recruiters to justify sky high fees for their work and convince unsuspecting organisations that they needed headhunters (and the associated fees) when really what was needed was a simple job ad.

-Passive candidates can be a great source of untapped talent for organisations and every good recruiter should devote a period of time to maintaining their passive candidate funnel.
+Of course passive candidates can be a great source of untapped talent for organisations and I’m certainly not saying that every good recruiter shouldn’t devote a period of time to maintaining their passive candidate funnel.
 However including active job seekers when searching for the best talent can be just, if not more, effective and cost thousands of dollars less.

 Here are 10 reasons why you can’t afford to ignore active job seekers: